rotationalio/rotational.io/content/en/blog/2024-09-13-improving-llms-with-human-feedback.md

 description: "Generative AI requires continual human feedback to produce useful and consistent results.
 Here's how to collect human feedback at the source for model tuning."
 ---

-If you've worked with generative AI models you know that they can be fickle.
-These models sometimes fail to meet the expectations of users.
-How can we train models that users trust and see clear value in?
-The answer is to capture continuous human feedback for model tuning.
+If you've worked with generative AI models you know they can be fickle and sometimes fail to meet the expectations of users.
+How can we move towards models users trust and see clear value in?
+Let's engineer a user-feedback loop!

 <!--more-->